istamosh/refresh-repo/README.md

 - Checkout act will bring all uncommited changes into active branch.
 - PR (Pull request) is an act to merge feature branch into parent or base branch, with other still working on that parent branch, with their consent to accept/reject, compare, review, or even comment on your request.
 After accepting, merge can be done and your feature branch will be no longer needed.
 - Conflicts occur when there are both file changes in two separate branch that are ready to be merged together, resolve manually by navigating into conflicted file one by one marked by <<<, ===, and >>>. and then re-commit again.
+- To minimize branch conflicts and navigating easier, use graph feature provided by Git.
 - Fork is an act of copying other author's full project into self for contribution or studying the codes inside it.
 For contribution purpose, modify some file you desire then create pull request to original author's project, if they accept your request, they will merge your branch into their branch and you are marked as one of their contributors.
 - HEAD is an active branch (currently working on) or checked out branch ("git checkout" command)
 - 90% of the time working on branches means working locally.